CEG4110-Team-Jacob/Project/SoftwareDevelopmentPlan.md

 - Jacob
   - Developer for User Interface
+    - Making sure all of the options work properly
+    - Ensuring that the design stays consistent between sections
+    - Implementing features related to the host/management
 - Owen
   - Setting up Server and Server Logic
     - Public Facing APIs to allow the GUIs to work